kali-mx/BlogContent/Dawn2_BOF.md

 ## Testing for Bad Characters.
 ### The most common bad characters are x00,x0A,x0D, and xff due to the way the C language interprets these as 'special characters' instead of what we might intend.
 We want to make sure msfvenom avoids using any we find while generating our payload, so it will run successfully.

-We have a list presaved and formated for python3 but they can also be found here: https://github.com/cytopia/badchars or simply outputed to screen with this quick script:
+We have a list saved and formated for python3 but they can also be found here: https://github.com/cytopia/badchars or simply outputed to screen with this quick script:
 ```python
 #!/usr/bin/python